MSc in Cybersecurity

 The course will be assessed with a blend of continuous assessments and/or project work and/or exams.
 This varies between modules but typically assessment is 40% continuous assessment and 60% project or exam.
 Please note that in some instances exams may take place in the daytime, evenings and at weekends.

-The online MSc in Cybersecurity is a 2-year 90-ECTS course.
+The MSc in Cybersecurity is a 2-year 90-ECTS course.

 Learners are required to complete 20-ECTS during each of the taught semesters and then a final 6-month semester completing the Practicum/Internship module.